Fernandespaula/single_cell_rnaseq_tbrucei/README.md

 (in ref_genome_tbrucei directory)

 goals:
--Use cellranger, starsolo and salmon alevin in order to get the best out of the sequencing data.
+- Use cellranger, starsolo and salmon alevin in order to get the best out of the sequencing data.
--Integrate datasets to make a life cycle atlas.
+- Integrate datasets to make a life cycle atlas.
--Compare scRNAseq to bulk RNAseq
+- Compare scRNAseq to bulk RNAseq
--Possibly compare in vitro and in vivo data.
+- Possibly compare in vitro and in vivo data.